 In 1989, the Registration Accreditation Board (RAB) was established as an affiliate of the American Society of Quality Control (ASQC) to develop a program to evaluate the quality of services offered by registrars.
 RAB issued its first approval in March 1991, and several more firms have been approved since then.
-Talks are underway between the RAB and ANSI to place the RAB program under ANSI.
-Information on the RAB program is available from: the RAB, c/o ASQC, 611 East Wisconsin Ave., Milwaukee, WI 53202, Phone 414-272-8575.
+The RAB and ANSI agreed to form a joint U.S. program in December 1991.
+In February 1992, RAB announced the establishment of an ISO 9000 auditor certification program.
+Information on the RAB program is available from: the RAB, 611 East Wisconsin Ave., Milwaukee, WI 53202, Phone 414-272-8575.